 Purpose:

 The purpose of the Finance Charter is to advance the mission of the Education Foundation of Collier County – Champions For Learning (CFL) by providing financial leadership and guidance that preserves and protects the assets, ensuring the financial health of Champions For Learning.
-The two committees of this charter provide a comprehensive framework for financial governance.
+The three committees of this charter provide a comprehensive framework for financial governance.
 They ensure accurate financial reporting, compliance with appropriate regulations, effective risk management and strategic financial planning.
-In fulfilling their responsibilities, these committees have the responsibility to provide oversight independently of the management and the Board of Directors.
+The Endowment Committee independently manages assets, reports to donors, and utilizes funds according to donor intentions.
+In fulfilling their responsibilities, these committees provide oversight independent of management.

 Finance Committees: